Delinquency/memorycoin-python/README.md

 ####running the deamon

-- run `bitcoind` from the memorycoin source. (src/bitcoind) follow the instructions about rpcuser and password.
+- run `memorycoind` from the memorycoin source. (src/memorycoind) follow the instructions about rpcuser and password.

 example memorycoin.conf